NeCTAR-RC/hivemind_contrib/README.rst

 ### git-buildpackage

-The pbuilder packaging commands require the Ubuntu `git-buildpackge` package to be installed.
+The pbuilder packaging commands require the Ubuntu `git-buildpackage` package to be installed.
 You should modify your sudoers configuration so that cowbuilder can be run as root without entering a password.
 So create a file /etc/sudoers.d/cowbuilder with content like the following::